SAMHSA Tribal Training and Technical Assistance Center - has resources to help promote mental wellness and bring healing to your tribal community.

 - Supportive counseling

 In response to the national opioid crisis, the U.S. Department of Health and Human Services (HHS) launched a public education campaign under the Office for Civil Rights (OCR) to help inform those seeking evidence-based opioid use disorder treatment and recovery services about their civil rights protections.

 Please visit HHS's Special Topics Civil Rights and Opioids page to learn more about how federal nondiscrimination laws apply to the treatment and recovery of those with opioid use disorder.

 The Indian Health Service (IHS) Telebehavioral Health Center of Excellence (TBHCE) provides technical assistance, implementation, training, and evaluation support for remote health care, and serves isolated American Indian/Alaska Native (AI/AN) communities and areas with limited or no access to behavioral health services.
-TBHCE may present opportunities to offer consultation to waivered providers or primary care in a peer to peer consultation model.
+TBHCE may present opportunities to offer consultation to primary care providers in a peer-to-peer consultation model.

 Telebehavioral Health Center of Excellence – Indian Health Service

 The Indian Health Service Alcohol and substance Abuse Program provides additional information surrounding substance abuse.

 Provider training can assist practitioners with developing well-rounded skills.
 Examples of training include Suicide Assessment.